DeepanshuProgrammer/GeeksforGeeks/README.md

 compiling it, you gain a "Geek Bit".
 You can exchange this "Geek Bit" into various gifts, swags as well as learning opportunities.
 You can exchange it in T-Shirts, Bags, Different Vouchers, Courses, Off-Passes etc. There are many more swags into it.

-Compolete Fast
+Complete Fast

-You should have to solve it properly.
+You should solve it properly.

 In this amazing platform, you can learn many things.
 You can learn about many languages without giving a Single Penny from you Pocket...